 How to make garlic herb compound butter

-1. Do not soften butter in the microwave.
-You will have a watery mess if you soften the butter in the microwave.
-Allow it to come to room temperature.
+- Do not soften butter in the microwave you will have a watery mess allow it to come to room temperature.

-5. Taste test it.
-Test a bit of your butter on a slice of bread before storing it.
+- Taste test a bit of your butter on a slice of bread before storing it.
 Then, gradually add more herbs or spices if needed.

 When I make compound butter, I use basil, thyme, parsley, chives, and cilantro.
 However, you can use any herbs that you want.
 Others use garlic powder, onion powder, rosemary, lemon zest, and sage.

-You can use herbs that you have in your kitchen, but fresh herbs infuse into the butter much better giving you a stronger flavor.
-Keep in mind that you only need 2 tablespoons of herbs altogether.
+You can use dried herbs that you have in your kitchen, but fresh herbs infuse into the butter much better giving you a stronger flavor.

 Store the rolled compound butter in the refrigerator for up to 2 weeks.
 Or place in a ziplock freezer bag and freeze for up to 6 months.